jd28/rollnw/docs/index.rst

    with ``nw::gfx`` as the low-level graphics layer, ``lib/nw/render`` and ``mudl`` for renderer-backed asset validation, and Smalls as the rule/script authoring path.
 Networking and runtime services are part of the long-term foundation.
-Until there is a real release, assume APIs and subsystem boundaries can move.
+Repository snapshots use date tags, while independently shipped packages keep their own versions.
+Assume APIs and subsystem boundaries can move between snapshots.

 -----------------------------------------